 sponsored post and I was compensated by POPSUGAR to write it.

-These eight books are just right for reading with the babysitter snack.
-No babysitter (or lactose!)
+Here are eight of the best picture books that are just right for reading with the babysitter snack.
+No babysitter (or lactose!) required.

 The Opposite Zoo by Il Sung Na

 I love a good opposite book, and I really love Il Sung Na’s dreamy illustrations.
 In this one, the animals at the zoo are contrasted against each other – a tall giraffe and a short pig, a soft tiger and a prickly hedgehog.
 It’s so friendly and sweet; just the kind of book you could give at a baby shower or a first birthday.

 This book is breathtaking.
 The photos of water and rain all over different objects, from leaves to caterpillars, are just ridiculously magical, and the sparse text is poetic and perfect.
 I could really look at this book all day long.

 Diana’s White House Garden by Elisa Carbone, illustrated by Jen Hill